 - Who is eligible to participate?

-The institute is designed for high school students who are either rising seniors (in the summer after their junior year, regardless of what college they plan to attend) or new high school graduates (in the summer after their senior year).
+The institute is designed for high school students who are either rising juniors or seniors (in the summer after their sophomore or junior year), or new high school graduates (in the summer after their senior year).

 - Where and when is the program held?

-For Summer 2021, the institute is fully remote, so students can participate from anywhere.
-The program runs July 12-August 5.
+For Summer 2022, the institute is fully remote, so students can participate from anywhere.
+The program runs July 11-29.
 Classes meet each week, Monday-Thursday, 3-5p.m.
-A closing research symposium will be held August 17-18.
+Meetings with mentors will be scheduled on Fridays, 3-5p.m.
+A closing research symposium will be held August 11.

 - How does the program help prepare me for college and future careers?